 Onward From New York

-We’ve hired a car for a month, we’re going to tour around the East Coast states and just see what we can see.
+We’ve hired a car for a month for a USA road trip, we’re going to tour around the East Coast states and just see what we can see.

 I’m writing this from Amish Country Pennsylvania not a very big drive away at all.
 Our motel here was a bargain $40/ night, again, including a basic breakfast on polystyrene plates, so New York really is exceptionally expensive .